 The state also provides basic term life insurance through Minnesota Life Insurance Company for each officer or employee at no charge.
-Until age 60, the death benefit equals 1 year's salary.
-At age 60, the benefit falls to \$10,000 (\$5,000 if retired).
+For active employees, the basic death benefit is 1 year's salary.
+For retirees, at age 60 the basic death benefit amount falls to \$5,000.
 Under the Internal Revenue Code, premiums paid by the state for this coverage, to the extent they exceed enough to fund a \$50,000 death benefit, are reported on the insured's Form W-2 and taxed.
-An officer or employee can also buy additional optional life insurance having a death benefit of 1 to 8 times annual salary.
+An officer or employee can also buy additional optional life insurance providing a death benefit of 1 to 8 times annual salary, subject to underwriting.

 Legislators can also buy (1) coverage for accidental death and dismemberment, in either the basic amount provided by the state or the combined total amount of state-provided plus optional life insurance; and (2) \$10,000 in life insurance on a spouse or a child.
 Premiums for these policies are not tax-exempt.
-Adding or increasing member Optional Life, or adding Spouse Life and/or Child Life coverage, requires prior approval by the Life Insurance Plan Administrator.
+Adding or increasing member Optional Life, or adding Spouse Life coverage, requires prior approval by the Life Insurance Plan Administrator.
 Members must send a Statement of Health form to the Administrator and be approved before coverage will begin.
-More information on the life plan is in the Benefits Handbook on pages 48-49, and in the Benefit Choice booklet on page 25.
+More information on the life plan is in the State Employee Benefits Handbook on pages 59-60, and in the FY 2017 Benefit Choice booklet on page 31.